Summary by Dorinda Martinez

-Kaplan argured that CM has lost most if not all of its relevance to management accounting; however, he believes that it remains useful for a limited set of purposes.
+Kaplan argued that CM has lost most if not all of its relevance to management accounting; however, he believes that it remains useful for a limited set of purposes.
 In his view, CM ignores the relevance of “fixed costs”, and has been around for fifty or sixty years.

-Theory of Constraints advocates a more extreme view of direct costing.
+TOC – The Theory of Constraints advocates a more extreme view of direct costing.
 This approach recognizes only three critical measurements for organizations:

 1. Throughput = sales price – purchases of materials & outside services.

-Operating Expenses = Overhead + Direct Labor expense.
+3. Operating Expenses = Overhead + Direct Labor expense.